 The original owner of this Colt Mustang described it as a 1992 gun, however when my Colt Archive Letter arrived, I learned it shipped on December 10, 1991 so it is in fact a 1991 gun.

+Colt MustangMany states that issue pistol permits today, require that the handgun be concealed.
+Concealed Carry Weapons (CCW) by necessity are generally smaller in size and lighter in weight.
 My gun was made in 1992.
 This particular gun rates very high on my list of collectibles!
 I've always been partial to nickel plating because I live in the deep south where the humidity can be 80% (not good for blued guns).

 The Gun Books won't rate the value of this gun that high and many collectors might say I'm crazy.
 This is one of those cases where the gun is worth a lot to me personally.
 Would I pay $2,400 for another one just like it?
 Probably not to have a second one (to store in a safe, I hate doing that with guns), but if I had to replace this one, you bet.

-The holster pictured above was custom made for my Colt Mustang by Ron Graham.
+The holster pictured here was custom made for my Colt Mustang by Ron Graham.
 This holster is one of my all-time favorites.
 The name of the holster is the "Scorpion" and it is done in ostrich.

 Pocket Guns and Weight